kaimeraq/kaimeraq.github.io/index.md

 ---
 layout: default
-description: Software Engineer | Tech Art Engineer
+description: Software Engineer | Game Developer
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.